Reflection 324: That Longed-for Moment

 Video

-Scripture Meditations for the Easter Season
+Scripture Meditations for Ordinary Time

 More Divine Mercy Reflections